 I was so frustrated because my online account made ‘switching mutual funds’ look commission-free and as easy as clicking a button.
 I didn’t know the difference between one fund from another.
 That’s why I went to the bank to ask for help.
 Advisors are supposed to be more helpful and if not, at least informative, right?
 So, I went to another branch and saw another advisor who was even more useless and uninterested in my concerns.
 It was so different from my experience when I had a big chunk of savings that I didn’t know what to do with.
 I had received such great service then.
 After I made the investments, it seemed no one wanted to assist me.

 I was much more angry with myself because I didn’t even know how to have the conversation that I wanted to have when I met with these advisors.
 I lacked the knowledge and vocabulary to know how to drive the conversation to get what I really wanted.
 I couldn’t tell you what a bond was.
 I didn’t know what “equity” meant.
 Is it an advisor’s job to teach me?
 Or was it more advantageous for them if I knew nothing?
 I don’t mean to rag on mutual funds and advisors.
-It really was just a situation that I outgrew and became frustrated with.
+My ignorance was something I became frustrated with.
 Sometimes growth just ain’t pretty.

 I actually think mutual funds are great for new investors who don’t have much in savings yet.
 It’s great to be able to buy shares or units in a fund and co-own assets (wait–does that explain the essence of the term “mutual”?) that you wouldn’t be able to afford otherwise.
 As you grow your money, you’ll be able to afford to buy the actual assets directly.
 Until then, take advantage of automatic deposit options to enjoy the compounding effects of regular investing.